The Mount Shasta Goddess Temple dedicates August to Isis.

 -Found in The Transformations of Lucius, Otherwise Known as the Golden Ass, Chapter 17

-For more information about Mandala honored in the Mt Shasta Goddess Temple, join the Temple as a Mandala Member.
+For more information about the Goddesses honored in the Mount Shasta Goddess Temple, join the Temple as a Mandala Member.